 Breathing problems associated with vocal cord paralysis may be so mild that you just have a hoarse-sounding voice, or they can be so serious that they're life-threatening.

-Your doctor will ask about your symptoms and lifestyle, listen to your voice, and ask you how long you've had voice problems.
+Your health care provider likely asks about your symptoms and lifestyle, listens to your voice, and asks you how long you've had voice problems.
 To further evaluate your voice problems, the following tests may be performed: